li-jin-1998/LabelmeToMaskApp/README.md

 # [LabelmeToMaskApp](https://github.com/li-jin-1998/LabelmeToMaskApp)

-To generate a project description for your LabelmeToMaskApp, here's a structured outline you can use:

 ---

-**Project Description: LabelmeToMaskApp**

 **Overview:**
 LabelmeToMaskApp is a versatile desktop application designed to streamline the conversion process of Labelme annotations into corresponding image masks.
 Built using PyQt5, the application provides a user-friendly interface for managing datasets, configuring directories, and executing conversion tasks efficiently.